Review Management: The Ultimate Business Owner’s Guide

 Collect Reviews From Your Customers

-Which one would you trust more, a product with one single 5-star review, or a product with 4.5 stars but with over 3,000 reviews?
+Which one would you trust more, a product with one single 5-star online review, or a product with 4.5 stars but with over 3,000 customer reviews?

 More reviews equal more trust and more opportunities to prove that your business is worth the money.
-Unfortunately, customers don’t often leave reviews unless they’ve had a particularly amazing or horrible experience.
+Unfortunately, people don’t often leave customer reviews unless they’ve had a particularly amazing or horrible customer experience.

 Proactively reach out through text, email, in person, or any other channel available to you.
 You can use a review management platform to automate the process and send out personalized messages to customers immediately after they transact with you.

-Everyone can see your response to reviews, not just the poster.
+Everyone can see customer satisfaction on review sites, not just the poster.
 So it’s important to think your responses through very carefully.

 Negative reviews require some sensitivity.
 As much as possible, try to respond within 24 hours of posting.
 Acknowledge the customer’s complaint, apologize, and try to address the root issue.
 You can also use this space to clarify any misinformation or outdated info.
 Always be polite and professional, even if the reviewer isn’t.

 Many business owners make the mistake of only responding to negative reviews, but responding to good reviews is also very important.
-It shows your gratitude to your most loyal customers and fosters positive relationships with them.
+It shows your gratitude to your most loyal clients and fosters customer satisfaction.

 Scenario #1: A Positive Review

 “My wife and I went to this restaurant for our anniversary.
 And boy, we weren’t disappointed!
 Everything was absolutely on-point.
 The ambiance, the service, the food.
 It was all perfect.
 We had the chicken kiev and seafood pasta, couldn’t recommend those more.
 Plus, our waiter Jeff was fantastic and tended to our needs the whole night!
-Will definitely be telling our friends about this.” – Mason
+This is one place we will definitely be telling our friends about.
+Five stars!” – Mason

 How you should respond: Again, it’s still important to respond to positive reviews.
 You don’t have to respond to every single one of them, especially if you get dozens of positive reviews a week.
 But make it a point to validate the most thoughtful and earnest ones.